Subject: Polar oceanography, sea ice research, and research on climate change processes in polar regions

-I am currently head of the Polar Ocean Physics Group at DAMTP and became Emeritus Professor in October 2015.
-I am the UK’s most experienced sea ice scientist, with 40 years of research in sea ice and ocean processes in the Arctic and the Antarctic.
+Professor Wadhams is currently head of the Polar Ocean Physics Group at DAMTP and became Emeritus Professor in October 2015.
+He is the UK’s most experienced sea ice scientist, with 40 years of research in sea ice and ocean processes in the Arctic and the Antarctic.

-I am the author of numerous publications on the dynamics and thermodynamics of sea ice, sea ice thickness, waves in ice, icebergs, ocean convection and kindred topics.
+He is the author of numerous publications on the dynamics and thermodynamics of sea ice, sea ice thickness, waves in ice, icebergs, ocean convection and kindred topics.
 The current main topics of research in the group are sea ice properties, dynamics and distributions in thickness and concentration.
-We are involved in research sponsored by the EU and by US Office of Naval Research (ONR) on the reasons for the rapid sea ice retreat in the Arctic, and on the implications of sea ice disappearance for global climate.
+He is involved in research sponsored by the EU and by US Office of Naval Research (ONR) on the reasons for the rapid sea ice retreat in the Arctic, and on the implications of sea ice disappearance for global climate.

-I have led 46 research expeditions to the polar seas, working from ice camps, icebreakers and aircraft, and I have also worked extensively from Arctic submarines where I used multi-beam sonar to measure ice topography and carried out six voyages to the North Pole from 1971 to 2007.
-I was a pioneer in the use of AUVs (autonomous underwater vehicles) under sea ice, with successful missions using Maridan, Autosub II, Gavia and WHOI vehicles.
+He has led 46 research expeditions to the polar seas, working from ice camps, icebreakers and aircraft, and has also worked extensively from Arctic submarines where he used multi-beam sonar to measure ice topography and carried out six voyages to the North Pole from 1971 to 2007.
+He was a pioneer in the use of AUVs (autonomous underwater vehicles) under sea ice, with successful missions using Maridan, Autosub II, Gavia and WHOI vehicles.

-I was coordinator of the EU FP5 GreenICE and CONVECTION projects and am currently on the Steering Committee of EU FP7 ICE-ARC and, until the end of 2012, was on the Scientific Committee of the European Environment Agency.
-In 1990 I received the Italgas Prize for Environmental Sciences, and I have also been awarded the Polar Medal (UK) and the W. S. Bruce Prize of the Royal Society of Edinburgh.
-I am a Visiting Professor at the Università Politecnica delle Marche, Ancona, and am a member of the Finnish Academy.
-My books include A Farewell to Ice, the story of sea ice loss (Penguin, 2015).
+Professor Wadhams coordinated the EU FP5 GreenICE and CONVECTION projects and is currently on the Steering Committee of EU FP7 ICE-ARC and, until the end of 2012, was on the Scientific Committee of the European Environment Agency.
+In 1990 he received the Italgas Prize for Environmental Sciences and had also been awarded the Polar Medal (UK) and the W. S. Bruce Prize of the Royal Society of Edinburgh.
+He is a Visiting Professor at the Università Politecnica delle Marche, Ancona, and a member of the Finnish Academy.